openSUSE/libalternatives/README.md

 Another major drawback of `update-alternatives` is that it is a state system and this state is modified or updated at *installation* time.
-If the state of the running system is to be kept separate from the installation state (eg. multiple snapshots of parts of the system), the symlinks state can become stale or simply wrong without a *possibility* of a fallback mechanism.
+If the state of the running system is to be kept separate from the installation state (eg. multiple snapshots of parts of the system), the symlinks' state can become stale or simply wrong without a *possibility* of a fallback mechanism.